rindishkrishna/notes-app-nodejs-/README.md

  it is a notes app api with authentication made with nodejs + express + mongodb

 # run
-git clone and npm install
+git clone
+npm i
+npm start

 # env variables